rootmos/h/README.md

 Her last-ditch effort is to execute a [Denial-of-service attack](https://en.wikipedia.org/wiki/Denial-of-service_attack).

-I suggest Alice tries to allocate at least one page of memory (currently `getconf PAGESIZE`: 4096 bytes), write a single [pseudo-randomly generated](https://en.wikipedia.org/wiki/Xorshift) byte to each allocation: forcing the kernel to [copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write).
+I suggest Alice tries to `while(1)` allocate at least one page of memory (`getconf PAGESIZE`: 4096 bytes), write a single [pseudo-randomly generated](https://en.wikipedia.org/wiki/Xorshift) byte to each allocation: forcing the kernel to [copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write).
-This will quickly exhaust all available memory, and any Linux user who has experienced that will attend to the misery caused.
+This will quickly exhaust all available memory, and any unfortunate Linux user will attest to the ensuing misery.

 The mitigation is to apply strict [rlimits](https://man.archlinux.org/man/core/man-pages/setrlimit.2.en).
 In this attack [`RLIMIT_AS`](https://man.archlinux.org/man/core/man-pages/setrlimit.2.en#RLIMIT_AS) might be the most efficient mitigation.
 The common way of applying `rlimits` is by using the shell's [`ulimit`](https://man.archlinux.org/man/ulimit.1p) command.

-Alice will then try a [fork bomb](https://en.wikipedia.org/wiki/Fork_bomb).
+Alice should then try a [fork bomb](https://en.wikipedia.org/wiki/Fork_bomb).
 Rejecting the `clone` syscall will of course mitigate such an attach, but for
 instance: [`node`](hnode) is determined to spawn worker threads making such a mitigation ineffective.